 MACHINE TOOL LATHES 1B...prepares the learner to perform turning operations using various workholding devices, includes universal jaw chuck and spring collet chuck.
 Perform turning operations using radius cutting tools, chamfering tools, and grooving tools.
-COREQUISITE: 31420340 Machine Tool Lathes 1A
+COREQUISITE: 31420340 Machine Tool Lathes 1A or 31420349 Machine Tool Lathes 1 for Fabricators or 31420395 IM MT Lathes and Mills

 MACHINE TOOL LATHES 2...prepares the learner to perform hole producing, cutoff, and threading operations on a manual lathe.
-COREQUISITE: 31420340 Machine Tool Lathes 1 or PREREQUISITE: 31420341 Machine Tool Lathes 1B
+COREQUISITE: 31420341 Machine Tool Lathes 1B

-MACHINE TOOL MATH-BASIC...prepares the learner with the necessary skills to use scientific calculators for the application of pre-algebra, algebra, geometry, and trigonometry.
-This course is self-paced, open-entry/exit, and designed for individualized student needs
+MACHINE TOOL MATH-BASIC ... prepares the learner to use scientific calculators for the applications of common fraction and mixed number problems, decimal problems, inch and metric conversion problems, basic percentage problems, powers and roots, and pre-algebra problems.
+This course is self-paced when delivered in the evening.

-MACHINE TOOL MATH-INTERMEDIATE...prepares the learner with the necessary skills to use scientific calculators for the application of pre-algebra, algebra, geometry, and trigonometry.
-This advanced course is self-paced, open-entry/exit, and designed for individualized student needs.
+MACHINE TOOL MATH-INTERMEDIATE...prepares the learner with the necessary skills to use scientific calculators for the application of algebra, geometry, and trigonometry.
+This advanced course when delivered in the evening is self-paced, openentry/exit, and designed for individualized student needs.
 COREQUISITE: 31420325 Machine Tool Math-Basic

 MACHINE TOOL MEASURING...prepares the learner to use semi-precision measuring instruments and measurement techniques, use precision measuring instruments and measurement techniques, and use a surface plate as a basis for precision measurements.
-COREQUISITE: 31420310 Machine Tool Hand Tools